 When I substituted the Jorma Trinity speaker cables for the Driade Flow 405 with zero hours on its imaginary counter I was greeted with a smoother and more relaxed sound with a fuller and richer bass.
 But although this normally goes hand in hand with a loss in precision this was not the case here.
-The bass was still every bit as articulate and well-defined, just fuller and richer and I could still precisely follow the bass lines and all their harmonics.
+The bass was still well-defined, just less incisive, fuller, and richer but I could still precisely follow the bass lines and all their harmonics.
 Along with this came a midrange that, like the bass, carried more richness and better induced a sense of body.
-The midrange also had a hugely natural and organic quality that made the Jorma sound a little technical.
+The midrange also has a hugely natural and organic quality that made the Jorma sound a little technical.

-While the pacing seems initially to be slightly slower than with the Jorma, the latter may well be a little fast.
-Within minutes of the first track I was already used to the slightly slower pace and I realized that it is actually precisely right.
-It is not metronome-like constant pacing but rather a speed that adjusts with the music.
+While the pacing seems initially to be slightly slower than with the Jorma, the latter may well be a little staccato.
+The Flow 405 does not force metronome-like constant pacing but rather delivers a speed that adjusts with the music.
 The cable can be fast and it can be mellow, just as the recording requires.
-This is not a blurring or smoothing as it can happen with less well-designed cables, rather, it feels like the absence of restraints.
-The soundstage is also quite different, freer in the depth plane and more possessing of a 3D image.
+The soundstage is also quite different, breathing more freely in the depth plane and portraying a deeper 3D image.

 Compared to the Jorma I do feel that the uppermost treble is slightly soft and gently rolled-off.
 It’s not at all a dark sound and all the air is there but the treble just has a little less “bite”.
 Opponents would argue that the Jorma is probably overly bright and some people may actually experience it that way but if the cables that I used are anything to go by then I would not say that is the case.
 In any event, we can safely say that the Driade Flow has a smooth and very natural treble.

-You could say that the Driade Flow was overall less snappy than the Jorma but whereas that would usually result in a sound that lacks expression and impact, the Driade Flow was actually every bit as dynamic as it needed to be but only if it was in the recording.
+You can say that the Driade Flow feels overall less snappy than the Jorma but whereas that would usually result in a sound that lacks expression and impact, the Driade Flow is still as dynamic as it needs to be but only if it is in the recording.

 As I stopped the playback to go write down my experiences I felt that the Driade Flow cable has the kind of delivery that makes one forget about technicalities and makes one enjoy the performances, even those that are not recorded flawlessly.
 As it turns out, the Driade Flow cable has some very special qualities and also happens to work very synergistically with the Magicos.